ti-cortex-m4/demo-java-completablefuture/doc/article.md

 </table>

->It's impossible to cancel an already completed future.
+>It is impossible to cancel an already completed future.

 ##### Code examples